AbinashBishoyi/zegoggl.es/_posts/2011-01-31-analysing-android-error-reports-using-the-google-visualisation-api.markdown

 To use this for your own application take a look at [acra-analysis.html][] and change the Spreadsheet link.
 You will also need to set the sharing settings of the spreadsheet to 'Anyone with the link' or 'public'.
-If this project evolves further I'll eventually factor it out into a separate project.
+If this project evolves further I'll probably move it to a separate project.

 ## Rant